kienns097/climate-health-indicator/README.md

 ## Repository Structure

-- `ClimateHealthIndicator.ipynb`: Main notebook with code for data processing, indicator construction, and analysis
+- script/ClimateHealthIndicator.ipynb: Jupyter notebook containing the full workflow — data processing, indicator construction, machine learning models, and statistical analysis.
-- `data/`: Folder with processed datasets
+- data/: Directory containing the cleaned and processed datasets used in the analysis.
-- `outputs/`: Graphs and summary results
+- script/: Folder containing the main notebook and any associated script files.
-- `README.md`: This file
+- README.md: This file.

 ## How to Reproduce